katelynrae/Documentation/docs/sunbelt-2019/installation-guide.md

 application in your program list from the start menu.

 ## Installation for macOS
-Visit the download page [download page](https://networkcanvas.com/download.html), and download the macOS version of each app you require.
+Visit the [download page](https://networkcanvas.com/download.html), and download the macOS version of each app you require.
 These are packaged in the form of a DMG disk archive.

 When you double-click on the file it will open a new Finder window with the application icon and a folder representing your computer's "Applications"